'With Mike's help': Biden makes case for Calif. congressman - KESQ

 “It’s a game-changer,” he said of the ability to have chips readily available in the U.S..
 “Thanks to this law, this company hopes to significantly grow its global business and hire more workers in the next five years.”

-Later Friday, Biden will participate in a political reception in Chicago.
-There are signs in the Democratic stronghold that some House members representing suburban Chicago districts may be facing more competitive reelection battles than expected.
+Later Friday, Biden will participate in a political reception in Chicago for House members Lauren Underwood and Sean Casten.
+There are signs in the Democratic stronghold that some lawmakers representing suburban Chicago districts may be facing more competitive reelection battles than expected.

 Saturday morning he’s to deliver remarks in nearby Joliet, Illinois, on Social Security and Medicare, before heading to Philadelphia to join former President Barack Obama to stump for Senate candidate John Fetterman.